 Corona has changed today’s world of work.
-Even after the lockdown, working from home will persist for many employees/ Even after the lockdown, the home office will remain for many employees.
+Even after the lockdown, working from home will persist for many employees.
 Hybrid work is becoming more and more popular.
 The first companies are already thinking of reducing their office space or adapt it to changing needs.
 But what does this mean for the collaborative work of project teams, departments and branches/offices?

 Since the home office phase, UC tools like Microsoft Teams, Cisco Webex and Zoom have been on everyone’s lips as the solution for distributed collaboration.
 At the same time, it also became clear that not all meeting and workshop situations can be handled with UC solutions alone.
 It needs additional tools.
 Moreover, the creative value of a personal exchange between team colleagues cannot always be achieved through simple video conferencing.
 In the future, Interactive meeting rooms, collaboration spaces and innovation labs will therefore be increasingly demanded and needed.

 The question is, however: Which collaboration and communication technology must be used in the future to enable effective and efficient collaboration, innovation workshops, design sprints, etc. when parts of the team are in the office and parts need to be connected remotely?
 It should be crystal clear that if work areas are reduced due to hybrid working, the functionality and flexibility of these areas must be increased at the same time.

 Technology in the meeting room: analogue collaboration tools reach their limits